PalladioSimulator/Palladio-Analyzer-Slingshot-Extension-Initialisation/README.md

 ### Example Files
 A complete set of PCM and JSON files can be found in [EspresssoAccountingMinimalExample](https://github.com/meccr/example-models/tree/main/EspresssoAccountingMinimalExample).

-* The folder `input` contains the JSONs for starting a simulation run at $t=0$ with or without policy application.
+* The folder `input` contains the JSONs for starting a simulation run at $t=0$ with or without policy applications.
+* The folder `output` contains results for six different example runs.
+  The naming shame is `<state>_<action>[_<action>]`.
+  * E.g. the folder `root_out-policy` contains the result of initialising a simulation to the root state (i.e. no initialisation at all) and applying the scale out policy.
+  * E.g. the folder `root_out-policy_in-policy` contains the result of initialising a simulation to the state, that resulted form applying the scale out policy to the root node, and the applying the scale in policy.

+Here some more details about each result folder:
-* The folder `output` contains the PCM copies and JSONs created after initialising a simulation on an empty snapshot and apply no policies at the beginning.
+* `root_no-policy`: PCM copies and JSONs created after initialising a simulation on an empty snapshot and applying no policies at the beginning.
   * Beware, the  PCM files should be identical to the ones in the parent folder.
   * Files and folders used as arguments:
     * model files: those in `EspresssoAccountingMinimalExample`
-    * snapshot file: `EspresssoAccountingMinimalExample/input/snapshot.json`
+    * snapshot file: `EspresssoAccountingMinimalExample/input/snapshot.snapshot`
-    * config file: `EspresssoAccountingMinimalExample/input/config.json`
+    * config file: `EspresssoAccountingMinimalExample/input/config.config`
-    * output folder: `EspresssoAccountingMinimalExample/output`
+    * output folder: `EspresssoAccountingMinimalExample/output/root_no-policy`

-* The folder `output2` contains the PCM copies and JSONs created after initialising a simulation on the snapshot from the previous run (`output`) and apply a policies at the beginning.
+* `root_out-policy`: PCM copies and JSONs created after initialising a simulation on an empty snapshot and  applying a scale out policy at the beginning.
-  * Beware, the  PCM files should now differ from the ones in the `output` folder, as the applied policy was a scale out.
+  * Beware, the  PCM files should have additional instance, because of the scale out.
   * Files and folders used as arguments:
+    * model & snapshot files: *as above*
+    * config file: `EspresssoAccountingMinimalExample/input/applyOUTPolicyConfig.json`
+    * output folder: `EspresssoAccountingMinimalExample/output/root_out-policy`

+* `root_in-policy`: PCM copies and JSONs created after initialising a simulation on an empty snapshot and applying a scale in policy at the beginning.
+  * Beware, the  PCM files should be identical to the ones in the parent folder and the state should have `aborted` as reason to leave and a duration of $0$.
+  * Files and folders used as arguments:
+    * model & snapshot files: *as above*
+    * config file: `EspresssoAccountingMinimalExample/input/applyINPolicyConfig.json`
+    * output folder: `EspresssoAccountingMinimalExample/output/root_in-policy`

+* `root_out-policy_no-policy`: PCM copies and JSONs created after initialising a simulation on a non-empty snapshot and applying no policies at the beginning.
+  * Files and folders used as arguments:
+    * model & snapshot files: those in `EspresssoAccountingMinimalExample/output/root_out-policy`
+    * config file: `EspresssoAccountingMinimalExample/input/config.config`
+    * output folder: `EspresssoAccountingMinimalExample/output/root_out-policy_no-policy`

+* `root_out-policy_out-policy`: PCM copies and JSONs created after initialising a simulation on a non-empty snapshot and applying a scale out policy at the beginning.
+  * Beware, the  PCM files should have even more additional instance, because of the scale out.
+  * Files and folders used as arguments:
-    * model files: those in `EspresssoAccountingMinimalExample/output`
+    * model & snapshot files: those in `EspresssoAccountingMinimalExample/output/root_out-policy`
+    * config file: `EspresssoAccountingMinimalExample/input/applyOUTPolicyConfig.json`
+    * output folder: `EspresssoAccountingMinimalExample/output/root_out-policy_out-policy`

+* `root_out-policy_in-policy`: PCM copies and JSONs created after initialising a simulation on a non-empty snapshot and applying a scale in policy at the beginning.
+  * Beware, the  PCM files should again be identical to the ones in the input folder.
+  * Files and folders used as arguments:
-    * snapshot file: `EspresssoAccountingMinimalExample/output/snapshot.json`
+    * model & snapshot files: those in `EspresssoAccountingMinimalExample/output/root_out-policy`
-    * config file: `EspresssoAccountingMinimalExample/input/applyPolicyConfig.json`
+    * config file: `EspresssoAccountingMinimalExample/input/applyINPolicyConfig.json`
-    * output folder: `EspresssoAccountingMinimalExample/output2`
+    * output folder: `EspresssoAccountingMinimalExample/output/root_out-policy_in-policy`

 ## Dev Setup